Faculty and Staff

 Location: KH 2329

 Dr. Roman is a former elementary, middle, and high school teacher, having taught 5th grade (self-contained) and 7-12 grade art and design in Dallas, TX.
-She earned her BFA in Design and M.Ed. from the University of Notre Dame and earned her PhD in Instructional Systems Technology from Indiana University.
+She received her BFA in Design and M.Ed. from the University of Notre Dame and earned her PhD in Instructional Systems Technology from Indiana University.

 • Jo Williamson